 Ms. Edmonds holds a myriad of prestigious awards and grants for her vocal artistry.
 She was awarded the Dame Nellie Melba alumni grant in the 2022-2023 season, the Dame Heather Begg Memorial Award in the 2017-2018 season, received awards from the Australian Music Foundation in 2016, the Tait Memorial Trust in 2015-2016, and was awarded an Australia Council for the Arts ArtStart grant in 2015 in support of her vocal and language development abroad.
 In the 2013-2014 season, Ms. Edmonds was named a Dame Nellie Melba Scholar and Patrick & Vivian Gordon awardee for the Melba Opera Trust.

-Emily’s theatrical training background is extensive and has involved productions, national touring, and comprehensive acting study with the Australian Theatre for Young People, and the Fresh Ink project.
+Ms Edmonds’ theatrical background has been formative to her identity as a performer.
+Her training and experience include performances, national tours, and comprehensive acting study, particularly with Australian Theatre for Young People and the Fresh Ink project.